OSGeo/OSGeoLive-doc/en/quickstart/viking_quickstart.rst

 or middle mouse buttons, and zoom in and out with the mouse wheel.

-3) Now add a map layer (:menuselection:`Layers --> New Map Layer`), to begin with *OpenStreetMap (Mapnik)* is a good place to start, as they have good coverage for much of the planet.
+3) Now add a map layer (:menuselection:`Layers --> New Map Layer`), to begin with *OpenStreetMap (Mapnik)* is a good place to start as they have good coverage for much of the planet.
 Next choose a suitable cache directory where you would like to store your downloaded maps, the default is fine.
 Adjust the alpha slider if you would like to change the transparency level